 Kumi, can you tell us what is happening?
 When we tried to reach you a few minutes ago, we got a message saying you couldn’t talk, you were being sprayed by water cannons.

 KUMI NAIDOO: Yeah, we are being—we are being sprayed by a high-pressure hose.
-We’ve been holding on for the last three hours. [inaudible] we can hear the hose, a heavy [inaudible] spray.
-We are in a [inaudible].
+We’ve been holding on for the last three hours.
+But you probably can hear the hose, a heavy [inaudible] spray.
+We are in a tent.
 We simply want to make the point that drilling in the Arctic is completely reckless and will accelerate catastrophic climate change.
 But we are terribly anxious now because they are spraying us heavily with water hoses.
-And it’s really hard to hang on to the little [inaudible] where we are taking refuge.
+And it’s really hard to hang on to the little tent where we are taking refuge.

 JUAN GONZÁLEZ: And, Kumi, who precisely is spraying you with the water hoses?

-KUMI NAIDOO: The employee—employees and the technology of Gazprom.
+KUMI NAIDOO: The employee—employees and the security of Gazprom.
 Gazprom is the oil company that is probably going to be, if we don’t stop them, the first company to start drilling oil in the Arctic.
-And they’ve been at us now for over an hour, so we’re really struggling to stay up here on the [inaudible].
+And they’ve been at us now for over an hour, so we’re really struggling to stay up here on the rig at the moment.

 AMY GOODMAN: So, you’re on the deck of the Gazprom oil drilling rig, where they’re shooting you with water cannons?